Skip to Content

 Disney dining can be as magical as the rides.

-- Best Character Meal for Princess Fans: Cinderella’s Royal Table (Magic Kingdom).
+• Best Character Meal for Princess Fans: Cinderella’s Royal Table (Magic Kingdom).
+Akershus Royal Banquet Hall (EPCOT).

-- Quick Service Mom Favorites: Columbia Harbour House (Magic Kingdom), Docking Bay 7 (Hollywood Studios).
+• Quick Service Mom Favorites with Healthy Options: Columbia Harbour House (Magic Kingdom), Sunshine Seasons (EPCOT).

 Pro Tip: Use Mobile Ordering in the My Disney Experience app to skip lines at quick-service spots.